Chapter 1

 His brows pulled together, irritation seeping through.
 "I'll get you something new—"

-Her other hand slipped out a small vial of dark red liquid from her side, and she flung it at her own chest and throat in the chaos.
+However, Selena cried out and stumbled back, suddenly pulling a small vial of dark red liquid from her side and hurling it across her own chest.

 "Ah—!!"